YellowbrickData/YbEasyCli/README.md

 # YbEasyCli

-Yellowbrick Data utility scripts used to interact with a Yellowbrick instance through the command line
+An extensible collection of utility scripts used to interact with a Yellowbrick Data Warehouse instance through an easy command line interface.

 <a id="installation"></a>